Welcome!

 Anthroposophy seeks the development and elevation of human consciousness, described by Rudolf Steiner as:

-“The elevation of the human faculty of knowledge to Imagination, Inspiration and Intuition.”
+“The elevation of the human faculty of ‘knowledge’ to: Imagination Inspiration and Intuition.”

-- Rudolf Steiner, Third Conference, Dornach, April 15, 1923
+- Third Conference, Dornach, April 15, 1923

 At T.H.E.A., this informs our emphasis on imagination, handwork, rhythm, observation and ethical relationship with the natural world.